poliorcetics/dotfiles/README.md

 My dotfiles.

-The configurtions here may not work on your computer as no real effort has been made to make them portable beyond my needs.
+The configurations here may not work on your computer as no real effort has been made to make them portable beyond my needs.

 ## Available